- Get link

 a.
 Basal Cell Carcinoma (BCC)

-The maximum common form of skin cancer, BCC originates in the basal cells, found in the lower part of the epidermis.
-Though rarely spreading to other parts of the body, BCC can cause disfigurement if not treated promptly.
+the basal cells, found in the lower part of the epidermis.
+Though rarely

 b.
 Squamous Cell Carcinoma (SCC)

-Arising in the squamous cells, which constitute the upper layers of the skin, SCC is more aggressive than BCC.
-While it typically doesn't spread to other organs, it can metastasize to nearby tissues, posing a higher risk.
+layers of the skin, SCC is more aggressive than BCC.
+While it typically doesn't

 c.
 Melanoma

-Melanoma, the deadliest form of skin cancer, begins in the melanocytes, the cells accountable for producing melanin.
-Melanoma has a higher likelihood of metastasis, making early detection crucial for successful treatment.
+melanocytes, the cells accountable for producing melanin.
+Melanoma has a higher

 2. Risk Factors